saramcel/Group5_Final_Project/README.md

 One challenge facing the team in this assignment is the (potentially) daunting task of collaborating via GitHub.
 At times, GitHub can seem overwhelming to newcomers first learning & navigating the environment.
 Leveraging the experience of [AlexKrumins](https://github.com/AlexKrumins), the group will use GitHub not only as a repository for storing data, code, and analyses, but also as a learning tool to develop the necessary practices for safe and secure code development.

 ### Machine Learning Model - JB
 Once the challenge of the data set selection is complete it is now time to determine the best application of machine learning for the project.
 Between the two choices there is supervised or unsupervised.
-The following was compilded by [JBTallgrass](https://github.com/JBTallgrass), using the exsisitng courseware and resources to develop the machine learning model portion of the project
+The following was compiled by [JBTallgrass](https://github.com/JBTallgrass), using the exsisting KU courseware and resources to develop the machine learning model portion of the project.

 #### Unsupervised Machine Learning
 The detailed discussion concerning the attributes of unsupervised machine learning models are outside the scope of the project however it is important to note that unsupervised machine learning best suits projects centered on transforming dat to create approaches to intuitively analyze or structure whole data sets into clusters or patterns.